araxiaonline/ClanCentaur/README.md

 - Two new quartermasters spawned in their respective villages
 - Full reputation progression to Exalted (mutually exclusive factions)
 - Tiered vendor access: Neutral → Honored → Revered → Exalted
-- All rewards are Bind on Pickup and require reputation with the selling faction
+- All rewards require reputation with the selling faction  (Besides the Centaur Longbow)
 - 100% SQL + one DBC patch – no source code changes needed

 ## Installation